 By now you should have a pretty good idea of the ins and outs of small-business bookkeeping.
 Canada is home to plenty of experienced, knowledgeable accountants and bookkeepers who can assist you in developing a system for financial record keeping.
 One good place to start your search for a bookkeeper is through Quickbooks.
 A ProAdvisor can assist you with small-business bookkeeping and installing or learning how to use cloud accounting software.

 The Charted Professional Accountant firm directories on the CPA Canada website is another great place to find a bookkeeper.
 Each province and territory has its own version of this website, which can help you find a qualified CPA in your region, or point you in the direction of courses and qualifications to brush up on your own skills.

-Business accounting and reporting standards vary slightly from province to province, so it’s important that you find a bookkeeper that’s based in the same region where you’re operating your business, so you know that your accountant understands the specific regulations that you’re going to be dealing with.
+Business accounting and reporting standards vary slightly from province to province, so it’s important that you find a bookkeeper that’s based in the same region where you’re operating your business.

 Ideally, you also want to find a bookkeeper or accounting firm that has experience in your industry.
 Just as reporting standards vary regionally, they also vary by industry.
-If you operate a marina in New Brunswick, you’re going to have a completely different set of requirements than you would if you were operating a coffee shop in British Columbia.
 When in doubt, don’t be afraid to talk to other business owners and find out how they hired a bookkeeper and what bookkeeping methods they prefer to use.